srl-labs/containerlab/docs/manual/kinds/iol.md

 IOL is distributed as two versions:

 - IOL
-    - Meant for usage as an L3 router, lacks L2 switching functionality.
+    - For usage as an L3 router, lacks L2 switching functionality.
 - IOL-L2
-    - Meant for usage as a virtual version of an IOS-XE switch.
+    - For usage as a virtual version of an IOS-XE switch.
 Still has support for some L3 features.

 ## Resource requirements